 As required by Title IX, NKCES does not discriminate on the basis of sex regarding admission or in the educational programs or activities operated by NKCES.
 Inquiries regarding Title IX Sexual Harassment may be referred to the NKCES Title IX Coordinator (TIXC), the Assistant Secretary for Civil Rights, or both.1

 The Executive Director shall adhere to a policy of equal employment opportunity in all personnel matters.
-No person shall be subjected to discrimination in regard to employment, retention, promotion, demotion, transfer or dismissal because of race, color, religion, sex, genetic information, national or ethnic origin, political affiliation (per KRS 161.164), age, disabling condition, or limitations related to pregnancy, childbirth, or related medical conditions.2
+No person shall be subjected to discrimination in regard to employment, retention, promotion, demotion, transfer or dismissal because of race, color, religion, sex (including sexual orientation or gender identity), genetic information, national or ethnic origin, political affiliation (per KRS 161.164), age, disabling condition, or limitations related to pregnancy, childbirth, or related medical conditions.2

 Individuals With Disabilities